-The billionaire said he had sold all his Russian assets, and defended his reputation.
+The billionaire said he has sold all his Russian assets, and defended his reputation.

-But Saakashvili insisted that not only Ivanishvili but Putin himself was trying to undermine Georgia.
+But the president insisted that not only the opposition leader but Putin himself is trying to undermine Georgia.

 “Vladimir Putin said clearly that he is interested in the Georgian election outcome.
 He clearly said that he wanted the Georgian government out.
 He clearly said that he wanted me to be physically destroyed, he said it publicly,” Saakashvili said.

-Georgia’s electoral waters were roiled by a shocking video that emerged last month showing abuse in a Georgian prison, including one male prisoner being sexually assaulted.
-The opposition claimed the video was proof of a repressive system put in place by Saakashvili and his government.
+Georgia’s electoral waters have been roiled by a shocking video that emerged last month showing abuse in a Georgian prison, including one male prisoner being sexually assaulted.
+The opposition claims the video is proof of a repressive system put in place by Saakashvili and his government.

-Saakashvili said his government had responded quickly and decisively to the video, citing an investigation that has led to arrests.
+Saakashvili said his government acted quickly and decisively to the video, citing an investigation that has led to arrests.

 “Not only were the immediate perpetrators arrested,” he said, “but two government ministers resigned because they shared political responsibility for allowing the system to fail.”

-The torture shown on the video is no accident, but part of a system that is shameful, Ivanishvili said.
+The torture shown on the video is no accident, but part of a system that is in shame, Ivanishvili said.

-De Waal said the video is significant, as the prison population has quadrupled over the past eight or nine years.
+De Waal said the video is significant, as the prison population quadrupled over the last eight or nine years.

 CNN’s Matthew Chance, Jill Dougherty, Stephanie Halasz, NuNu Japaridze and Joyce Joseph, along with journalist Elene Gotsadze, contributed to this report.